Seeing error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and use less energy.
-These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and be more efficient.
+These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and shifts into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.

 Your system will demonstrate something’s wrong with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may observe fast flashes or an alternating slow flash as it tells you a fault code.

 Estimated Repair Cost for Furnace Error Code 229